act-rules/act-rules.github.io/_rules/table-header-cells-refer-to-data-cells-d0f69e.md

 #### Passed Example 5

-Each column header has corresponding cells.
-Usage of `headers` attribute does not change relationship between column headers and cells.
+Each column header is assigned to a cell.
+Usage of `headers` attribute changes the relationship between column headers and cells.

 ```html
 <table>